 Ques: What are the three types of equivalence?

-Ans: There are mainly three types of GRE sentence equivalence questions; a single sentence, a blank space, and six answer choices.
-Sentence equivalence is an important part of GRE verbal section, and there is a total of 27 questions.
+Ans: There are mainly three types of GRE sentence equivalence questions: a single sentence, a blank space, and six answer choices.
+Sentence equivalence is an important part of the GRE verbal section, and there is a total of 27 questions.

 Ques: What if my GRE score is 315?

-Ans: The total GRE score ranges on a 260 to 340 scale, and achieving a score of 315 is considered a very good score.
-With a score of 315 on GRE you can apply to some of the top universities worldwide.
+Ans: The total GRE score ranges from 260 to 340 scale, and achieving a score of 315 is considered a very good score.
+With a score of 315 on the GRE, you can apply to some of the top universities worldwide.

 Ques: How to score 320 in GRE in a month?